 By Alister Bull and Matt Spetalnick

-Obama is struggling to balance his handling of world crises, including U.S. military intervention in a third Muslim country, with his domestic priorities of jobs and the economy considered crucial to his 2012 re-election chances.
+Obama's travels were dogged by concern over the Western air campaign over Libya.
+He is struggling to balance handling world crises with his domestic priorities of jobs and economic recovery, considered crucial to his 2012 re-election chances.

 He mostly stuck to his travel plans even as aides scrambled to keep him up to speed on Libyan developments and unrest in the Arab world.